-So, the ephod was probably a spectacular sight to the people, and I would suspect presented an icon of power and wealth.
+Ephods were probably a spectacular sight for the people and a symbol of power and wealth.

 The People Want a King

-Although we are still in the middle of Judges, the people want Gideon as their king to rule over them.
+Although we are still in Judges, the people want Gideon to rule over them as their king.

-As we know, this is not going to happen.
-This is a dark time for Israel with the root problem being sin.
+It is evident that this is not going to happen.
+This is a dark time for Israel with sin at the center of the problem.

-There is a pattern – they fall away from God and get into trouble.
-They beg God to help and He sends a judge to lead them out.
-They fall away ..
+Their pattern is the same – they get into trouble and beg God for help.
+He sends a judge to lead them out.
+They fall away.

 It’s an endless pattern.
-We know the outcome – they didn’t.
+We know what will happen – they didn’t.